matthewnewell/matthewnewell.github.io/README.md

 Active

 - **[Midwest Owner Operator Collective](https://www.mwooc.com):** AI-assisted back office support for tradesmen.
 Proposals, CRM, sales funnels, logistics, and accounting.
 Origin story: a $500 water heater part, a "free" sales call, and an $11,000 quote.
-- **[Burned Value](https://github.com/matthewnewell/BurnedValue):** EVMS tells you the money story.
-Agile burndowns tell you the delivery story.
-Neither tells you both at once — so I built the lovechild.
-Replaces subjective "percent complete" estimates with actual completed story points, so scope creep shows up in the math before it shows up in the post-mortem.
+- **[Burned Value](https://github.com/matthewnewell/BurnedValue):** EVMS is a lagging indicator; Agile burndowns are a blind one.
+BurnedValue is the lovechild that fixes both.
+It kills the '90% done' lie by tying actual cost to completed points, making scope growth mathematically impossible to hide.

 Backlog
 - **[CMMI 1.3-AI](https://github.com/matthewnewell/CMMI-1.3-AI-Orchestration):** A theory under investigation: each CMMI process area is essentially a specialized agent — defined inputs, defined outputs, measurable goals.
 If that's true, a fully orchestrated CMMI compliance suite might be buildable with Claude Code, Cowork, and Managed Agents.